isomerpages/nlb-biblioasia/_oct-to-dec-2013/Singapore Comics Showcase.md

 By the 1980s, Singapore was more confident of its position on the world stage and its own future.
 A new generation of cartoonists appeared on the scene, such as Lee Kok Hean (Li Tai Li) and Heng Kim Song.
 The former was one of the original members of Man Hua Bao, a group of young cartoonists who contributed to the Sin Chew youth supplement, Sin Chew Youth.
 In the early 1980s, they were an active group, creating cartoons about local life.
 When they disbanded in 1986, they were replaced by Man Hua Kuai Can, another student group that drew cartoons for the Sunday edition of *Lianhe Zaobao*.

-Readers today would be more familiar with the hot-button issues that beleaguered Singapore from the 1980s onwards —falling birthrates, Chinese language issues, various financial crises, immigration controversies, the threat of SARS and avian flu, as well as daily bugbears such as the rising cost of living.
+Readers today would be more familiar with the hot-button issues that beleaguered Singapore from the 1980s onwards: falling birthrates, Chinese language issues, various financial crises, immigration controversies, the threat of SARS and the avian flu, as well as daily bugbears such as the rising cost of living.
 As they did in the past, the cartoons mirrored the local headlines of the day.

 So what has changed in the art of cartooning, particularly in Singapore newspapers, after 90 years?
 In its early years, most people were illiterate and cartoons served as a powerful vehicle to convey visual ideas, employing images and simple text to carry their messages.
 Today, cartoons have become more sophisticated, using verbal innuendo and double entendres because the increasingly educated populace can understand these textual sleights of hand.
-There are also more textual and visual references to mass media as well as pop culture on platforms such as television, radio, the internet, and increasingly, social media.
+There are also more textual and visual references to mass media as well as pop culture on platforms such as television, radio, the internet and, increasingly, social media.
 But it is precisely because of this competition that cartoons as a genre have become less effective as a means of communication.
 This is perhaps one of the key reasons why the artists who take part in 24 Hour Comics Day feel less inclined to tackle social issues of the day, preferring instead to deal with personal introspection.

-Both exhibitions present a past and present view of the state of cartooning comics reation in Singapore and will hopefully inspire more people to create their own works.
+Both exhibitions present a past and present view of the state of comics creation in Singapore and will hopefully inspire more people to create their own works.

 <div>